 ‘More UN sanctions petrify Syrian opposition’

-“Changes in a country do not happen overnight.
+However, according to political scientist Nada Hashwi, Syrian reforms cannot come overnight.
+She told RT that the West should give President Assad time to implement changes.“Changes in a country do not happen overnight.
 It needs some time and they are not giving him time,” she said.
 “President Assad will never step down.
 If that happens we are going to see turmoil, not only in Syria but in all the surrounding countries – Lebanon, Jordan, Qatar, all the Gulf area – everything is going to turn upside down.”